imasr/crytocurrencies/README.md

-# broctagon Issue with first
+# Issue
-There would be CORS issue with browser- to fiadd CORS extention to browser for now to run app properly
+There would be CORS issue when run in browser- to fiadd CORS extention to browser for now to run app properly